May 28, 2026

 If you or someone you know has been arrested or charged with a crime in New York, one of the first questions that comes up is whether the charge is a felony or a misdemeanor.
 Both are serious criminal offenses — but they differ significantly in how they are prosecuted, […]

-Arrested For Domestic Violence Offense.
-Criminal and Family Court
+Arrested for Domestic Violence in New York: What Happens in Criminal Court and Family Court

 April 22, 2026